Medically Underserved Area Primary · mental · dental footprint

 How does District of Columbia County compare to other counties in DC?

 District of Columbia County has 31 total HPSA designations with a peak shortage score of 25.0.
 You can compare shortage levels across all counties in DC on the state overview page, or view national county rankings to see where District of Columbia County stands relative to the rest of the country.
+Score-nearest counties on this release include Kings County, NY and San Bernardino County, CA.

 Disclaimer: This information is provided for informational purposes only and does not constitute professional advice.
 Data is sourced from the HRSA Data Warehouse.
 Consult a qualified professional before making decisions based on this data.